 Quick Review: Boxee Box

-Recently I bought two Boxee Box players – one for a friend and one for myself.
+Recently I bought two Boxee Box players and a couple of projectors online – one of each for a friend and myself.
 It’s a mixed bag of impressions.
 The system was reasonably simple to connect and configure.
 No major workflow issues there.
 One feature request is to have Boxee automatically detect the audio output being used (component or SPDIF) and configure the appropriate audio-out setting.
 By default, Boxee Box will assume you are using the component audio, so if you connected SPDIF, you will hear no sound until you fiddle with the system audio settings.
 Non-technical users may find this a bit frustrating.
 Another minor annoyance is that from time to time Boxee seems to forget your username and password it uses to connect to the Boxee service.
 I have no idea why this is happening, nor do I care to find out.
 Just be ready for some aggravation.

 The major problem with Boxee Box is the remote control.
 Aside from the occasional difficulty figuring out top from bottom in a dark room, the remote is a nice piece of hardware, with simple button layout on one side and a full QUERTY keyboard on the other.
 When it works.
 But it has an annoying tendency of stopping working for no apparent reason.
 It may work just fine for a week or two and then – nothing.
 Replacing the battery doesn’t help.
 Rebooting the Box doesn’t help.
 Resetting the system to factory defaults doesn’t help either.
 The main problem is not firmware or software updates that the Boxee team has a tendency of pushing out without adequate testing, but the build quality of the remote itself.
 In a nutshell, the Boxee Box remote is a cheap piece of junk: a good idea made on a budget by people who love to see good ideas crash and burn just so they can save a few cents on some piece of plastic.

 In most cases, the only “fix” is to replace the remote.
 To do this you will need to replace the entire system, which means you have to reconfigure it from scratch and re-scan your entire video collection.
 If you had to replace the oil in your car the same way, this would have meant getting a new car every three thousand miles.
+Get the car of your dreams, get the best auto refinance and get the car you deserve!
 Using your iPhone or iPad as a makeshift remote using the Boxee app is not a workable alternative: the app is half-baked and unstable.
 The keyboard and volume controls seem to appear and disappear whenever they please.
 The “currently playing” button only works on Mondays before 6pm, at least in my experience.
 Not sure what happens after six.

 Two more obnoxious glitches of Boxee Box: flaky performance when scanning videos from SMB shares and video buffering that does not adjust automatically to network speed.
 Let me elaborate.